deepfactor-io/appsec-village-pod-dc31/README.md

     interception via hooking, external monitoring, etc)
   - Understanding the technical capapbilities of various types of behavior monitoring tools on Linux
-  - Understanding how to use the POD "personal workspace" VM image that contains the POD hands-on exercises
+  - Understanding how to use the POD personal workspace VM image that contains the POD hands-on exercises
   - Other ideas, and conclusions